 Files Modified: 4 (route.ts, AiLearningTab.tsx, ai_learning_service.py, scheduler.py)

-After completing the implementation, we ran the parallel verification agents (code verification + logic verification) and received two WARNs.
+After completing the implementation, when the parallel verification agents (code verification + logic verification) were run, two WARNs were returned.

-First: The `research_configs` search in Change A was missing the `persona_id` filter.
-This could have potentially overwritten `research_config` for a different persona in a shop with a Premium tier (3 personas).
+First: The `persona_id` filter was missing in the `research_configs` search for Change A. This had the potential to overwrite `research_config` for another persona in a shop with Premium tier (3 personas).

-Second: The cap enforcement formula in Change C was `current_count – 19`, designed to leave only one slot open but allowing up to 5 inserts.
-This was a bug that could have expanded the limit up to 24 items instead of the intended 20.
+Second: The cap enforcement formula for Change C was `current_count – 19`, and it was designed to insert up to 5 items while leaving only one slot open.
+This was a bug that could expand up to 24 items when intending a limit of 20.

 Cause:

-During the design of the plan file, we were biased by the assumption that “a single persona is the majority,” leading to insufficient consideration for multi-persona cases.
-For the cap formula, we forgot to update the formula when extending the code written for “one insert” to handle “up to five inserts.”
+The design of the plan file was biased by the assumption that “a single persona is the majority,” leading to insufficient consideration for multi-persona cases.
+For the cap formula, the code written assuming “one insertion” was extended to “up to 5 insertions” without updating the formula.

-We applied the corrections as pointed out by the verification agent: added the `persona_id` filter and corrected the formula to `free_needed = max(0, (current_count + incoming) – max_after_insert)`.
+Fixed directly based on the verification agent’s feedback.
+Added the `persona_id` filter and corrected the formula to `free_needed = max(0, (current_count + incoming) – max_after_insert)`.

-The legion of verification agents is righteous.
-Especially “boundary conditions” and “multi-tenancy” are easily overlooked by both humans and AI.
-We should make it a habit to list edge cases during the planning phase.
+The verification agent army is righteous.
+Especially “boundary conditions” and “multi-tenancy” are easy to overlook by both humans and AI.
+It’s important to make a habit of listing edge cases during the planning phase.

 The Reality of Vibe Coding

-What Went Well: The human’s two suggestions, “Trends can be automatically stocked, right?” and “We need a rule for discarding,” significantly changed the design.
-Initially, we planned to add “trends” to the AI learning item targets, but a single human comment shifted the direction to “automatic accumulation without user operation.”
-The result was a dramatically improved UX.
+What went well: The human’s two suggestions, “Trends can be automatically stocked, right?” and “We need a rule for discarding,” significantly changed the design.
+Initially, the plan was to add “trends” to the AI learning item target, but with the human’s words, the direction shifted to “automatic accumulation without user operation.”
+As a result, the UX became significantly better.

 Antigravity + Claude Code Utilization Points

-Technique: Plan file-first strategy + parallel verification agents.
-We wrote all four file changes into the plan file and implemented them all at once.
-After implementation, we ran two agents in parallel, “code verification” and “logic verification,” and judged the results by PASS/WARN/FAIL.
+Technique: Plan file first strategy + parallel verification agents.
+After writing all 4 file changes into the plan file, implemented them all at once.
+After implementation, launched the “code verification” and “logic verification” agents in parallel and judged by PASS/WARN/FAIL.

-Tip for Solo Developers: Verification agents are for “reviewing your own implementation.”
-They ensure the quality of code reviews even in solo development.
-They are almost essential for changes involving three or more files.
-This time, they caught two bugs before shipping.
+Tip for Solo Developers: Verification agents are for “reviewing my own implementation.”
+They allow for high-quality code reviews even in solo development.
+They are especially essential for changes involving 3 or more files.
+In this case, they caught 2 bugs before shipping.

 Project Progress (For IXG Holders)